fbpx

 5 Tips for Creating a Winning Virtual School Tour

-This addition to your website admissions process can strengthen the quality of your inquiries and play a role in enrollment growth.
+Virtual private school tours are a great way to help parents get an initial preview of your campus before scheduling an in-person tour or student shadow day.
+They also strengthen the quality of your inquiries and play a role in enrollment growth.
 Whether this is a brand new project or something that’s been in your marketing backlog, we have five helpful tips to take your tour from ‘meh …’ to ‘magnificent!’ in the minds of your prospective parents.

 Tip #1: Keep it Parent Centric … Not School Centric